sunyumail93/PipeRiboseq/README.md

 ![](images/Usages.png)

-The trimming script also has manual page:
+The trimming script also has a manual page:

 ```
 FastqAdapterTimmer